yoshitake945/Merlai/docs/SLACK_SETUP.md

 ### 3. Configure Channel (Optional)

-The default channel is set to `#merlai-ci`.
+The default channel is set to `#ci-cd`.
 To change this:

 1. Edit `.github/workflows/ci.yml`
-2. Find the `channel: '#merlai-ci'` line in both notification steps
+2. Find the `channel: '#ci-cd'` line in both notification steps
 3. Replace with your desired channel name

 ## Notification Details